 You have worked hard to cultivate your houseplants, and it makes sense you want to bring them to your new home.
-Like children and pets, plants are living things and require special thought and preparation before moving a long distance from a city like Toronto.
+Like children and pets, plants are living things and require special thought and preparation before moving a long distance from a city like Calgary.
 Plants can be very fickle, and you must take steps to avoid them going into shock during your long distance travel.
-This is especially true when living in the harsh climates of Toronto.
+This is especially true when living in the harsh climates of Calgary.

 Prep Your Houseplants